-In addition to the six intersections identified above that are predicted to fail to meet operational standards, the intersection of Abernethy/Holcomb/Redland Road was predicted to operate at a v/c of 1.08 during the PM peak hour.
-Since this intersection is within the regional center, the applicable v/c standard is 1.10, but motorists using intersections operating at a v/c greater than 1.0 will experience poor performance.
+The intersection of Abernethy/Holcomb/Redland Road was predicted to operate at a v/c of 1.14 during the PM peak hour.
 In the TIS, the engineer explored mitigation concepts that could be used to improve the performance of the Redland Road/Holcomb Boulevard/Abernethy Road intersection.
 He concludes that adding an eastbound right turn lane to the Abernethy Road approach would improve the intersection's performance to a v/c of 0.93 during the PM peak hour.
 This offers a feasible, potential solution that would allow the intersection operate better than it would in its current configuration.
 Additional analysis of this concept could lead to inclusion of a project at this location in the TSP.

 The engineer also analyzed two other intersections that are important: Redland Road/Holly Lane and Holcomb Boulevard/Holly Lane.
-The former is currently a three-leg, T-intersection; the second does not exist.
+The former is currently a three-leg, T-intersection to which the North Holly Lane Extension would connect; the second does not exist yet.
 Both are identified in the TSP for future roundabouts.
-The Redland/Holly intersection is identified as TSP Project D36; the Holcomb/Holly intersection is TSP Project D43.
-The engineer calculated that the Holcomb/Holly intersection would operate acceptably as a stop-controlled intersection or as a roundabout.
+The Redland/Holly intersection is identified as TSP Project D36; the Holcomb/Holly intersection would operate acceptably as a stop-controlled intersection or as a roundabout.
 He calculated that the Redland/Holly intersection would meet warrants for left-turn lanes on both Redland approaches and it would meet warrants for installation of a traffic signal by 2035.
 He also calculated that it would operate acceptably either as a signal-controlled intersection or as a roundabout as specified in the TSP.